Avocado Toast (4 Ways)

 Given my love for avocado toast I couldn’t believe that I haven’t shared a plan ol’ avocado toast recipe on the blog.
 Well, that changes today!

-- Avocado toast can be whipped up in under 10 minutes!
+- Easy to make – It can be whipped up in under 10 minutes with simple ingredients.

-- Avocados are full of healthy fats, fiber, vitamins, minerals and antioxidants.
+- Healthy – Avocados are full of healthy fats, fiber, vitamins, minerals and antioxidants. (source)

 - Pick good avocados.
-Look for avocados that give slightly when you press on the skin.
+Look for avocados that are dark green and give slightly when you press on the skin.
 You don’t want them to be too soft, otherwise that means they’re likely bruised inside and if they’re too firm that means they aren’t ripe yet!
-Sometimes I’ll purposely get hard avocados so they can ripen at home.
-If you need to speed up the ripening process you can place your avocado in a brown paper bag with a banana.
-Bananas produce ethylene gas, which helps fruit ripen.
-If you see brown spots or stringy sections, scoop those out and discard before mashing the rest for your toast.

 - Use good bread.
 The bread you use matters!
 I prefer to use sourdough bread for avocado toast, but whatever bread you do use make sure it’s a sturdy, crusty bread that can support your toppings and easily be picked up.
 The worst is picking up your bread and losing all your toppings!